 CLASSICAL REVOLUTION UGA School of Music graduates and students play works by Dvorak, Ligeti, Bach and more.

-DAVID LOCOCO Local singer performs classic jazz standards in the styles of Frank Sinatra, Tony Bennett and more.
+DAVID LOCOCO JAZZ QUARTET Local group performs classic jazz standards in the styles of Frank Sinatra, Tony Bennett and more.

 JIM COOK High-energy solo blues performer with strong vocals, slide guitar and "swamp stomp."

 BOB BUCKO JR. Multi-instrumentalist experimental musician from Dubuque, IA.

 JACOB SUNDERLIN Local musician who incorporates elements of noise, folk, ambient and drone.
 Album release show!